J-Luang/final_project/source/genres/sci-fi/fantastic_beasts/fantastic_beasts.rst

 and love, but lacks the development of individual characters throughout the movie.
 Overall, this movie is just above average finding tough criticism from the success of the Harry Potter series.

+*No copyright infringement is intended with Warner Bros.
+Pictures (video link) and iTunes/Apple (image).*